codenjoyme/codenjoy-mollymage/src/main/webapp/resources/mollymage/help/index-en.md

   `x`, `y` coordinates.
 * `Element`
   Type of the element on the board.
+* `Board`
-* `Board` - encapsulating the line with useful methods for searching elements on the board.
+  Еncapsulating the line with useful methods for searching elements on the board.
 The following methods can be found in the board:
 * `int boardSize();`
   Size of the board